 There are a few places to look for dispersed camping in the Upper Yellowstone area.
 Located close together, the Bear Creek and Timber Camp Campgrounds are 10 miles from Gardiner and offer dispersed camping.
-There are a couple of dispersed sites along the Mill Creek road above Snowbank Campground.
-Finally, you can find dispersed camping on the Dome Mountain Wildlife Management Area which is at the south end of Dailey Lake.
+There are a couple of dispersed sites along Mill Creek road above Snowbank Campground.
+Finally, you can find dispersed camping in the Dome Mountain Wildlife Management Area which is at the south end of Dailey Lake.

 Be Bear Aware!

 While it is unlikely that you will encounter a bear, grizzly and black bears call this area home.
 Campgrounds in the valley bottom are less likely to have bears but the campgrounds in the mountains are all in bear country.

 It’s important to always keep your campsite clean.
 Avoid dropping food scraps to the ground.
 Keep your food stored properly unless you are cooking or eating.
 If the campground has bear-proof food lockers you should use them.
 When there is no food locker be sure to keep your food inside of a vehicle.

 Always carry bear spray when you are in bear country and make sure you understand exactly how to use it.
 It’s too late to figure it out when you need it!
 Here’s more information about being bear-aware.